-9.1.
-How VoltDB Uses Memory
+13.1.
+How the Database Uses Memory

-The memory that VoltDB uses can be grouped, loosely, into three buckets:
+The memory that the database uses can be grouped, loosely, into three buckets:

-- Persistent
+- · Persistent

-- Semi-persistent
+- · Semi-persistent

 - · Temporary

 Persistent memory is, as you might expect, the memory used for storing actual database records, including tables, indexes, and views.
 The larger the volume of data in the database, the more memory required to store it.
 String and varbinary columns longer than 63 bytes are not stored in line.
 Instead they are stored as pointers to the content in a separate string storage area, which is also part of persistent memory.